honsotuns/Hangman/README.md

 # Hangman game
 Hangman project, which implements a version of the classic Hangman game, using the principles of object oriented programming in Python.
+* Built an implementation of the Hangman game in Python.
+* Handled errors in user input and built the conditional logic to run the game.
+* Used OOP principles including encapsulation and abstraction.